Q: Can anyone get a 3D mammogram, and is it covered by insurance?

 Many research studies show that 3D mammography — technically called digital breast tomosynthesis — offers better results than conventional 2D mammography.
 It may be particularly effective for women with dense breast tissue or who are at high risk for breast cancer.

-Three-dimensional mammograms can better pick up invasive cancers and avoid the false alarms common with 2D mammography, particularly when breast tissue is dense.
+3D mammograms can better pick up invasive cancers and avoid the false alarms common with 2D mammography, particularly when breast tissue is dense.

 For women, the comfort level for 3D mammograms is similar to that of 2D mammograms.
-After positioning the breast tissue, a technician gently compresses it between a plate and a comfort paddle.
+After positioning your breast tissue, a technician gently compresses it between a plate and a comfort paddle.
 The gradual, even compression creates a sense of pressure.

 The radiation dose for a 3D mammogram (breast tomosynthesis) is slightly higher than the dose used for standard mammography but falls within U.S. Food and Drug Administration (FDA)-approved safety levels for mammography radiation.
 (Some 3D systems use doses similar to conventional mammography.)